Gracia Montes: Later career

 In 2006, Montes was hospitalized urgently, due to a brain aneurysm, from which she fully and satisfactorily recovered.
 In 2016, the documentary "Gracia Montes, la voz de cristal" was released, directed by Jesús Peña, in which various artists participated to pay homage to Montes, made in 2016 with the script and writing by Juliana López, the collaboration of Lora del Río City Council, as well as the transfer of graphic material by researchers Álvaro Beltrán and Jacob Benjumea.

 Death

-Montes died on 2 June 2022 at her home on Calle Asunción, in Seville, at the age of 86.
-She was buried in the San Sebastián Municipal Cemetery, in Lora del Río.
+Montes died on 2 June 2022 at her home on Calle Asunción in Seville, at the age of 86.[24][25]
+Her death marked the end of a career spanning nearly five decades, during which she became one of the distinctive voices of copla and Andalusian music.
+She was buried at the San Sebastián Municipal Cemetery in her hometown of Lora del Río, where local authorities and admirers paid tribute to her life and artistic legacy.